leonardosblang/gpt3-whatsapp/README.md

 1. Clone this repository to your local machine: `git clone https://github.com/leonardosblang/gpt3-whatsapp`
 2. Navigate to the cloned repository: `cd whatsapp-bot-gpt3`
 3. Install the required packages: `pip install -r requirements.txt`
-4. Configure the bot and connect to your Whatsapp group
+4. Configure the bot and connect to your Whatsapp!

 Happy chatting! :smile: